 To learn about ways you can improve water-quality and environmental awareness within the parameters of social distancing, check out this article on Keeping the Volunteer Spirit Alive at Home.

 Every day, each of us can do our part to make the Chesapeake even more beautiful by preventing and picking up litter.
 Clean the Bay Day—a long-standing Virginia tradition 33 years in the making—inspires us to do just that.
 This annual event also introduces participants to some of the greater, unseen problems the Bay watershed faces such as degraded habitat, polluted runoff, and nitrogen and phosphorus pollution.
 Clean the Bay Day shows us that we all can be environmental stewards of our waters.
 We hope you will join us in our mission to Save the Bay by learning more about the Chesapeake Clean Water Blueprint and work to restore and protect the Bay and it's rivers and streams.

 Clean the Bay Day is a model for cooperation: The program is built on lasting relationships between dozens of cities and counties, non-profits, military installations, small businesses, and large corporations.
 On Clean the Bay Day, we all come together with families, individuals, church groups, and elected officials from local, state and federal levels for a common cause: clean water.

 Clean the Bay Day is predicated on strong cooperation and important, lasting relationships among CBF and dozens of partners, including municipalities, non-profits, the U.S. military, businesses, and corporate sponsors.
-We are always welcoming new partners and sponsors to share the limelight with us!
-If you'd like to know more, please send an email to email@example.com or call 757-622-1964.
+We are always welcoming new partners and sponsors!
+If you'd like more information about becoming a Clean the Bay Day partner, please email email@example.com or call 757-644-4122.